Last1SiN/BL4-AutoReload/README.md

 ---

-A single Borderlands 4 mod with four selectable native reload behaviors.
+Skip reload delay with a single Borderlands 4 mod with four selectable native reload behaviors.

 ## Modes